 Virtual and Augmented Reality

-Virtual and Augmented reality are emerging technologies typically associated with gaming.
-But virtual reality (VR) offers significant potential in the areas of simulation and research visualization.
+Virtual reality (VR) and augmented reality (AR) are emerging technologies typically associated with gaming.
+Though, these technologies offer significant potential in the areas of simulation and research visualization.
 OIT is closely following the industry and making efforts to provide access to this technology on campus.

 - Virtual Reality (VR): Virtual environment(s) explored by a user in a headset

 - Augmented Reality (AR): Virtual content overlaid on a user's real-world view